amoilanen/sniffr/README.md

 ### NPM

 The library is can be directly used in a browser, no server-side code is run.
-Sniffr is written in Typescript and includes all the necessary typings.

 ```javascript
 import { RecognizedBrowser } from "sniffr"